 - Limit the amount of “organ” meats like liver, sweetbreads, or kidneys that you serve.
 Organ meats are high in cholesterol, even though they are fairly low in fat.

 - When buying fish and poultry, chose only skinless pieces.
 Skinless pieces are generally lower in saturated fat.

 - Limit use of goose and duck.
 They are higher in saturated fat, even with the skin removed.

 - Choose shellfish wisely.
-While most shellfish are low in saturated fat, they can be high in cholesterol.
+While most shellfish is low in saturated fat, it can be high in cholesterol.
 Squid, shrimp, and oysters are high in cholesterol while scallops, mussels, and clams are low.